-This applies to our Internect, Octotel, Openserve, and Frogfoot customers:
+This Applies to Octotel, Openserve, and Frogfoot customers:

-If a customer cancels within 12 months of activation, they are liable for the full installation fee of R1725 and for the cost of the router @R995.
+If a customer cancels within 24 months of activation, they are liable for the full installation fee of R1725 and for the prorata cost of the R995 router.

 This applies to our Century City Connect and Teralink Customers:

-If a client cancels within 12 months of activation, they are liable for the router cost of R995.
+If a client cancels within 12 months of activation, the client will be liable for the prorata cost of the R995 router.